- Would you like to listen in?

 This month, I was honored to be interviewed by the Australian online marketing and business coaching legend James Schramko from SuperFastBusiness on his Podcast.

-Among other things, we chatted about early warning signs you might not have a trustworthy agency, and how a good approach to SEO could look like (as well as how we understand SEO).
+Among other things, we chatted about early warning signs you might not have a trustworthy agency, and what a good approach to SEO could look like (as well as how we understand SEO).

 Would you like to listen in?